fjrbarros/easy_control_api/README.md

   dotnet ef database update
   ```

-If so far everything has gone as it should, you can test the api
+If so far everything has gone as it should, you can test the api, enjoy ✨